marcelinhov2/formalizeIt/README.md

 Contributing
 ----------

-To contribute with the plugin, you will need Node.js installed in your machine.
+To contribute with the plugin, you will need Node.js and CoffeeScript installed in your machine.

 Clone the repository and run `npm install`.
 After that, you just need to run `gulp watch` and have fun.